pointOfive/Haining-Tan/README.md

    - Do my [Comments](MADE_comments.ipynb) from the previous topic make sense?
       - Is there something that doesn't make sense to you?
    - Please find an academic manuscript (or serveral) on Variational Inference which you think is a good reference for Variational Inference and link them here.
+   - Do you want to provide an explanatory report on the "Bonus: Tabula Rasa" section of the [Regression with Probabilitic Layers](https://blog.tensorflow.org/2019/03/regression-with-probabilistic-layers-in.html) article?

 3. [(MAF) Masked Autoregressive Flow for Density Estimation](https://arxiv.org/abs/1705.07057)